Danso Bamboo Bicycles

 We build our frames together with our partner, The Yonso Project, in Kumasi, Ghana.
 The Yonso Project distributes proceeds from this venture into educational scholarships and micro-loans to members of the rural communities throughout Ghana.
 On top of that, more than 30 employees work for the project at a fair compensation.
 This permanent and fulfilling employment is only a part of The Yonso Project’s contribution to the community.
 Read more about it here.

-This is why we exclusively offer bamboo products made by communities in Ghana and promote these products on the international market.
-It is a small step towards our ultimate goal to provide the poor in rural West African countries the means to gain economic freedom.
+This is why we exclusively offer bamboo products made by communities in Ghana and East Asia and promote these products on the international market.

 How Does Bamboo Compare?

 Bamboo is an amazing material with a long history of use for building materials, furniture, and a host of other items in countries all of the world.
 Our bamboo is particularly strong with a tensile strength higher than steel, and a compression strength higher than concrete.
 It truly is a great material to make a bicycle frame from.
 It is also antibacterial and light.

 Sisal, which is made from the leaves of the agave plant, has been used to make bags, netting, baskets, clothing, carpets, and rope since pre-history.
 It is very strong, resistant to salt water, and is 100% biodegradable.
 Danson Bamboo Bicycles uses sisal to join the bamboo together to make the frame.
 Small aluminum parts are added to allow our frames to accept standard bicycle parts.

 Bamboo has greater tensile strength (resistance to being pulled apart) than Steel and can withstand compression better than concrete.